Snorkay/youtubeUnhook/README.md

-YoutubeUnhook
+Embedio.us
 ======
-A simple extension that replaces youtube url and embedded videos with HookTube alternative.
+A simple extension that replaces youtube url and embedded videos with Invidio.us alternative.

 ## Version
-* Version 0.1.1
+* Version 0.2

-**Extension only tested on Firefox 60**
+**Extension only tested on Firefox 62**

-Special thanks to Swack for creating [Hooktube](https://hooktube.com) a great youtube "alternative".
+All credits for Invidio.us go to [Omar Roth](https://github.com/omarroth).
+Thanks for the great youtube "alternative".

 ## Contact
 #### Snork
 * email: snork@protonmail.ch